 There are two types of Analytics reports:

-- Standard Reports – These are the reports that are available to you out of the box, without sending any custom data or setting up your Schema.
-They include overview, systems, referrers, campaigns, and search reports.
+- Standard Reports – Available out of the box, without sending any custom data or setting up Schema.
+These reports include overview, systems, referrers, campaigns, and search reports.

-- Action & Visitor Reports – Woopra automatically generates Action and Visitor Analytics reports from any installed AppConnect actions that you define, or on the basis of the custom data you are sending and your Schema set up.
+- Schema Action & Visitor Reports – Woopra automatically generates Action and Visitor Analytics reports from any installed AppConnect actions that you define, or on the basis of the custom data you are sending and your Schema set up.

 |By Date||Reports total number of People, Visits, and Actions by date.|